Frequently Asked Questions

 Medicare Part B is optional.
 However, failure to enroll when first eligible can place penalties on your future premiums.
 Therefore, it might feel optional, but also mandatory due to the penalties one might incur for failure to comply with Medicare’s enrollment periods should you choose to enroll at a late date.
 By not enrolling, you are declining coverage for physician services, preventative care, ambulance services, diagnostics and durable medical equipment.
 The penalty to not enroll during your initial election period will be an increase of 10% for every 12 months you could have had the coverage.

-Note: Carefully review your eligibility and benefits as well as employer coverage before enrolling or delaying Part B enrollment.
+Note: Carefully review your eligibility and benefits with an independent Medicare insurance agent as well as evaluating your employer coverage before enrolling or delaying Part B enrollment.

 In order to enroll in a Medicare Supplement policy at any time, you must be enrolled in Part B. The best time to enroll in a Medicare Supplement Policy is during the Medigap Open Enrollment Period, which is the 6-month window that includes your birth month and the 5 ensuing months.
 For example, if your birthday is in April, you are eligible from April 1st through September 30th.
 It is important to enroll during your Open Enrollment Period to avoid all medical questions and underwriting.